 Long-term care insurance is a rapidly growing option as a means of paying for care in a long-term care facility.
 Three key items to look for in a policy are how much does it pay per day (and will that amount be adequate for the average cost in your area); when does it begin paying (some policies being paying after 90 or 100 days, assuming that Medicare will pay for a portion of the stay); and what is the duration of the policy (will it pay for long-term care for one year, indefinitely, etc.).
 Because of the popularity of the assisted living level of care, you might also want to ask if the policy would cover care in an assisted living facility.
 There are hundreds of long-term care policies out there, so the best rule to follow in finding a good product is to consult with an insurance agent that you trust.

-Yes, though only Visa, Mastercard and Discover are accepted at this time.
+Yes.
+Visa, Mastercard, Discover, and American Express are accepted at this time.
 For more info regarding payments, please contact the Business office.